justaashir/justaashir.com/blog/posts/it-was-really-easy-than-i-was-thinking-learning-different-things-in-web-development-videos-from-youtube.md

   It was really easy than I was thinking!
 Learning Different Things in Web Development - Videos from Youtube
 url: Why Youtube is good for learning?
+carn: none
 date: 2019-10-01T07:37:16.468Z
 tags:
   - lists
   - learning
 ---
 Lots of things are really easy then we think, but most of our Instructors and Teachers drop the idea of explaining these Programming Concepts and Most Students also thinks that if it's not related to coding, then why to learn it.
 But I think that mindset is much important than hand-coding and skipping those lessons will really help you later and learning them now is much better for you.
 ___
 These are some of the cool things that I learned, and are really useful:
 ####In Javascript